 The Zambian Culture consists of a rich diversity of cultures since there are 73 ethnic groups.
-Zambia is a big country: it is 752,614 square Kilometers, divided into ten provinces.
+Zambia is a big country: it is 752,614 square Kilometers, divided in ten provinces.

 But what is culture?

 According to the article authored by Mubanga E. Kashoki, Professor of African Languages at the University of Zambia, appearing in the Post Newspapers dated 24th March 2008, quoting from the UNESCO world Conference held in Mexico in 1982, he said about culture: